-Keeping these benefits in mind can help us focus on our lifestyle goals and vision, and can be helpful in planning our days and daily habits.
+Keeping these benefits of aging in place in mind can help us focus on our lifestyle goals and vision, and can be helpful in planning our days and daily habits.

 Don’t be like the majority of people and procrastinate – it’s important to plan for your future self as early as possible when it comes to your health and wellness.

 Clarity and the EAR Foundation found in a study that 26% of seniors are afraid of losing their independence and 13% fear moving to a nursing home more than they fear death.